bencompton/redux-retro/README.md

 export calculatorActions = new CalculatorActions(store);

 //Calling an action method dispatches that action through the Redux store for you.
-For example, the following code dispatches this action behind the scenes:
+//For example, the following code dispatches this action behind the scenes:
 //
 //{
 //	type: 'ADD',